-We’ve been taking it semi-slow for the past week and a half, hanging out in Washington, DC, the city that we lived in about eight years ago.
+We’ve been taking it semi-slow for the past week and a half, hanging out in Washington, DC.
+This was the city that we lived in about eight years ago.
 It’s been interesting to see the change and development that has occurred in the area since we left eight years ago.

 The city has grown.
-When we first moved to the DC area in 2008, DC had a population of about 568,000 people, and the surrounding metropolitan area had a population of roughly 5.6 million people.
+When we first moved to the DC area in 2008, DC had a population of about 568,000 people.
+The surrounding metropolitan area had a population of roughly 5.6 million people.
 Now, the city is estimated to have 6.1 million people in the metropolitan area and about 600,000 within the city limits.

 Change and development is evident in DC, as the city tries to tackle the influx of people continuing to move into the area.
 Neighborhoods that were once run down ten years ago have been upgraded, and the up and coming spots from when we were here before are now coveted (and pricey!) locations.